oc-rs/ocrs.online/content/about/_index.md

 Our website is built using the open source static site generator <a target="_BLANK" href="https://gohugo.io">Hugo</a>.

-The site's code is freely available on our <a target="_BLANK" href="https://github.com/oc-rs">Github account</a> in case you want to have a look.
+The site's code is freely available on our <a target="_BLANK" href="https://github.com/oc-rs">Github account</a> in case you want to have a look, and you can take a sneak peek at future developments by visiting our testing site: [https://dev-ocrs.netlify.com](https://dev-ocrs.netlify.com).

 ### The church and the mountain
 <img style="width: 200px" class="rounded-circle" src="/img/logo-2018-illustrated-notext.jpg">